Divorce Mediation vs Lawyer: Which is Right for You?

 Number of Professionals

-• In divorce mediation, there is 1 mediator vs. 2 lawyers for divorce.
+• In divorce mediation, there is 1 mediator vs. 2 lawyers for divorce (one lawyer per spouse.)

 Premise

-• A lawyer can only represent one party and their job is to advocate for their one client.
+• A lawyer can only represent one spouse and their job is to advocate for their one client.

-• A mediator is a neutral third party and doesn’t take sides – in divorce mediation, they help both spouses reach an agreement best for them and their children.
+• A mediator is a neutral third party and doesn’t take sides – in divorce mediation, they help both spouses negotiate and reach an agreement best for them and their children.

 Approach